Does Self Tanner Expire?

 Aside from the ingredients and possible side effects of self-tanners, users are concerned about these beauty products’ expiration period or date.

-Although they are non-toxic, when they reach their expiration date, they are ineffective.
+Although they are non-toxic, they become ineffective when they reach their expiration date.
 Expired self-tanners will not give you the kind of tan you want.
-Rather, your skin will have blemishes and won’t absorb the self-tanner.

 You may still use self-tanners from last season, but for your information, they have an average shelf life of up to one year.
-You may use self-tanners past their expiration date but they may no longer be as effective as a fresh product.

 I’d also recommend you get a tanning mitt for just a few dollars more, as this will make the application process much easier without over-tanning your hands.